-Danielle regularly appears at confiscation proceedings at the Crown Court.
+Danielle specialises in representing both the defence and prosecution in confiscation proceedings at the Crown Court.

-Recently she has successfully opposed the activation of a number of default sentences for clients whose outstanding confiscation orders have ranged in value from thousands to hundreds of thousands of pounds.
+She has successfully opposed the activation of default sentences for clients whose outstanding confiscation orders have ranged in value from thousands to hundreds of thousands of pounds.

 Danielle is a skilled advocate within the field of criminal proceedings.

-Danielle has experience at the Crown Court, appearing in cases for both the prosecution and defence concerning offences including fraud, burglary, assault and drugs offences.
+Danielle has broad and extensive experience at the Crown Court, Magistrates’ Court, Youth Court and the Court of Appeal, appearing in cases for both the prosecution and defence.

 Cases of Note

 Danielle appealed against a sentence imposed by the Crown Court for two offences of assault occasioning actual bodily harm.
 The sentence imposed was one of 5 years, made up of a 4 year sentence of imprisonment with a 1 year extended licence period.
 She successfully argued that the sentence was 'manifestly excessive' and thus the custodial element of the defendant's sentence was reduced.

 Represented a young defendant in a five handed knife-point robbery.
 Successful arguments were run to oppose the Crown adducing bad character, hearsay evidence and a significant proportion of the forensic evidence against the defendants.